Can I sell my stuff online?

 Make sure you include all postage and packaging cost in the listing – buyers want to know exactly what they will be paying for your item.
 It is worth buying a set of scales, so you can price packaging costs accurately.

-You can buy and print postage from the comfort of your own home or office with Royal Mail’s free and easy-to-use service - and it can even save money.
+You can buy and print postage from the comfort of your own home or office with Royal Mail’s free and easy-to-use service.

 Print on to labels or directly on to envelopes - all you need is a computer and a printer.